 Welcome to the Elephant Fish Fishing Guide.
 Elephant Fish get their name thanks to their unique look and elephant trunk-like snout.
 They use this snout to find and feed on small fish.
-They share similar characteristics of a shark but they are an intriguing fish with an distinctive look that makes them truly unique.
+They share similar characteristics of a shark with fins and scaleless bodies.
+They are intriguing fish with a distinctive look that makes them truly unique.
 They do however have good fighting qualities and are much fun to catch on light gear.
-They are seasonal fish which come into select areas within Western port between March and May to spawn.
+They are seasonal fish that come into select areas within Western Port and Port Phillip Bay throughout March and May to spawn.

-You can go with your snapper setup or if you prefer a fight go with your whiting/bream setup.
-Personally we prefer to find a middle ground between both.
-Either a 3-5 or 4-6 kilo rod with 3000-4000 size reel spooled with 8 to 12 pound braid is ideal.
-A running sinker to a swivel then 60cm of strong leader to a circle hook is a great option.
-You can also achieve this through the use of an easy-rig to a swivel and leader.
+You can target elephant fish using your snapper rod combos.
+You can also target them using your whiting and bream combos.
+We prefer to find a middle ground between both.
+Either a 3-5 or 4-6 kilo rod with 3000-4000 size reel spooled with 8 to 12-pound braid is ideal.
+A running sinker to a swivel and then 60cm of a strong leader to a circle hook is a great option.
+This can also be achieved using an easy-rig to a swivel and leader.
 Paternoster rigs with chunks of fresh bait are also good setups to target elephant fish.

 Elephant fish can be located around Western Port and Port Phillip Bay between March and May in good numbers.
 A good Autumn fish to put on your to-do list